 The solution is to strengthen and scale the cooperative as well as the links with other agents in the territory

-We cannot change the root system, we have to learn to work differently
+We cannot change the system radically, we have to learn to work differently

 We must guarantee the health of people and the protection of the common good above all

-The system is based on the informal and generates competition
+The system is based on the informal and generates unfair competition

 The system benefits companies and there is no willingness to change on the part of the sector (for convenience)